Some posts contain compensated links. Please read this disclaimer for more info.

 - Disabled facilities in Rijeka

-According to the Croatian Public Health Institute, there are more than half a million (11.9%) of people in Croatia registered with disabilities.
+According to the Croatian Public Health Institute, there are more than half a million (11.9%) of people with registered disabilities in Croatia.
 These are broken down into the following sections:

 150.000 (30%) are people with movability issues

 120,000 (23%) other organs

 13.000 (2.6%) hearing disability

 There are a number of institutions dealing with disabled affairs in Croatia.
 Here are the most useful contacts: